 This course applies basic principles of accounting to corporate settings.
 The focus of this course is on the preparation, analysis and interpretation of financial statements.
 Included are elements of management accounting for planning, control, long-term strategy and decision making.
 Three lecture hours per week.
-Prerequisite: ACT 101 or permission of the department head.
+Prerequisite: ACT 101 with a grade of "C" or better or permission of the department head.
 Usually offered in the fall and spring.